alxmrs/website/blog/2019-07-12-getting-back-my-domain.md

 Ok.
 This is *annoying*, but not too big of a problem.
 I'll just log into my MaskedMe account, get the multi-factor authentication (MFA) code, and move along.

-A google search gets me [here](https://www.abine.com/): Apparently MaskMe has re-branded as Abine, offering two
+A Google search gets me [here](https://www.abine.com/): Apparently MaskMe has re-branded as Abine, offering two
 services: Blur (same services as MaskMe) and DeleteMe, a way to scrub your online footprint off the web.

 "That's fine", I though.
 "They'll have all my account information in tact."